razorRun/node-red-contrib-smartlifeair/README.md

 2. Create an account under https://smartlife-air-plugins.smartlife.nz/ and add your SmartLife air credentials.
 3. Install NodeRed node and add your https://smartlife-air-plugins.smartlife.nz/ Login credentials.
 4. Choose the device, input and output.
 (Please change a status before you select the device, Backend has to receive at least one update in order to pop up in the list).
+5. If you want to get last status without sending a command, you can do that by sending string "?" as a input

 ### More on Country limitation